use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

   .invoke();
 ```

-You can find out if a chain supports those new `v2` functions for call/instantiate by
+You can find out if a chain supports the new `v2` functions for call/instantiate by
 querying the `contracts::apiVersion` constant.
 It has to be `1`.
 You can use the [polakdot.js app](https://polkadot.js.org/apps/) to do this:
 Developer » Chain State » Constants » `contracts` » `apiVersion` » Click on the `+` on the right.